2021sam/bear_hugo_hero_theme/content/about-us/index.md

 - [Locations Served](#locations-served)
 - [Testimonials](#testimonials)

 # About Us {#about-us}
-###### <span style="color: blue;">Since 1979</span>

-## Bear RV, Auto and Truck Collision Center is Dedicated to keeping our Customers Satisfied
+## Bear RV, Auto and Truck Collision Center is Dedicated to Keeping Our Customers Satisfied

-With that as our focus, we've developed reliable systems that help us move each vehicle in and out of the shop as quickly as we can, while keeping the quality up so that we know that one you roll out, we only see you back when you need us, not because we missed something.
+Since **1979**, our slogan has been: **“The quality goes in before the paint goes on.”**

 The **BEAR** team includes expert technicians, welders, and painters with the inspiration and know-how to provide the highest quality work in the industry.
 We pride ourselves on delivering the best service because we know that our